-Contacts: Jaclyn Gomez (NWS North Platte) (308) 532-0921 Cathy Zapotocny (NWS Omaha) (402) 359-5166 ext.
-605 FOR IMMEDIATE RELEASE April 20, 2016
+Contacts: Jaclyn Gomez (NWS North Platte)

+FOR IMMEDIATE RELEASE April 12, 2018

-MAY 14th IS NOAA WEATHER RADIO ALL HAZARDS AWARENESS DAY IN NEBRASKA
+MAY 19th IS NOAA WEATHER RADIO ALL HAZARDS AWARENESS DAY IN NEBRASKA

-Sponsored by the National Weather Service offices serving Nebraska, May 14th is NOAA Weather Radio All Hazards Awareness Day in Nebraska.
-NOAA Weather Radio All Hazards Awareness Day reminds the public that these radios are a key component to the warning process and provides audible warning information specific to your location.
+Sponsored by the National Weather Service offices serving Nebraska, May 19th is declared NOAA Weather Radio All Hazards Awareness Day in Nebraska.
+NOAA Weather Radio All Hazards Awareness Day reminds the public that NOAA weather radios are a key component to the warning process and provides audible warning information specific to your locations.

 NOAA Weather Radio All Hazards is a service provided exclusively by the National Weather Service.
-The broadcast provides continuous forecast and warning information along with post-event information for all types of hazards.
+These broadcasts provide continuous forecast and warning information along with post-event information for all types of hazards.
 These radios are similar to smoke detectors in that they are silently monitoring, but ready to rapidly provide warning information direct from the source when hazardous weather conditions or other hazards pose a threat to life and property.

-With NOAA Weather Radio All Hazards, you will always have access to potentially lifesaving emergency information.
+With NOAA Weather Radio All Hazards, you will always have access to potentially life-saving emergency information.
 During severe weather, National Weather Service personnel can interrupt routine weather broadcasts and insert warning messages concerning immediate threats to life and property.
 A special alert tone can also be activated to trigger an alerting feature on specifically equipped receivers.
-In the simplest case, this signal activates audible or visual alarms indicating that an emergency condition exists within the broadcast area of the station.
+In the simplest case, this signal activates audible or visual alarms indicating an emergency condition exists within the broadcast area of the station.
 Most receivers are equipped with Specific Area Message Encoding (SAME) technology which allows listeners to choose a specific county and what events their radio will sound an alarm for when official NWS watches and warnings are issued.